-- 1. Administer the building, housing, and subdivision ordinances and rules adopted thereunder. - 2.
-Approve proposed subdivision plans which are in conformity with the subdivision ordinance. - 3.
-Supervise and maintain the county's highways, drainage and flood control systems and sewer systems and maintain the county's buildings. - 4.
+- Administer the building, housing, and subdivision ordinances and rules adopted thereunder. - Approve proposed subdivision plans, which are in conformity with the subdivision ordinance. - 3.
+[Supervise] Plan, design, build, and maintain the county's highways, drainage and flood control systems and sewer systems [and maintain the county's buildings.] - 4.
+Supervise environmental management and control of pollution, including recycling, litter control, and protection of the unique beauty of Maui County. - 5.
+Plan, design, build, operate, and maintain solid waste collection, processing and disposal systems, including recycling programs. - 6.
+Plan, design, build, operate, and maintain the county's sewer treatment plants, pump stations, sewer lines, reclaimed water distribution systems, and related programs. - [4] 7.
 Perform such other duties and functions as shall be assigned by the mayor.